OpenEx-Platform/docs/docs/usage/targets.md

 # Targets

-!!! tip "Under construction"

-    We are doing our best to complete this page.
-If you want to participate, don't hesitate to join the [Filigran Community on Slack](https://community.filigran.io) or submit your pull request on the [Github doc repository](https://github.com/OpenBAS-Platform/docs).

-When you are using an Inject, either for [Atomic testing](atomic.md), [Scenario](scenario.md) or [Simulation](simulation.md), you need to define which [Players, Teams](teams_and_players_and_organizations.md), [Assets (endpoints) or/and Asset groups](assets.md) it will be sent to.
-They are called "targets" of the Inject.
+When you are using an [Inject](injects.md), whether for [Atomic testing](atomic.md), [Scenario](scenario.md) or [Simulation](simulation.md), it's necessary to define the recipients, known as "targets", which could include [Players, Teams](teams_and_players_and_organizations.md), [Assets (endpoints) or/and Asset groups](assets.md) it will be sent to.
+They are called "targets" of the inject.

-Note that some Injects cannot target Assets and other cannot target Players.
-For example, it is not possible to target an Asset with the Inject "Send individual mails", only Players and Teams.
+Note that certain injects can't target assets, while others can't target players.
+For instance, the "Send individual mails" inject can only target players and teams, not assets.

-Selecting Targets for an Inject is done when creating or updating an Inject.
+Target selection is performed during inject creation or update.

 <!-- screenshot of an inject contract -->

 ## Selecting Players and Teams

-It is not yet possible to target directly a Player.
-You must target a Team.
-If you are into a Scenario or a Simulation, the Team must be part of the [Scenario](scenario.md) or Simulation to be selectable.
-If you are creating an Atomic testing, all Teams in the platform are selectable.
+Directly targeting a player isn't yet possible.
+Instead, you must target a team.
+In scenarios or simulations, the team must be included in the scenario or simulation to be selectable.
+However, when creating atomic testing, all teams in the platform are selectable.

-Note that visibility of Teams and Players is limited by the Organization's [segregation](teams_and_players_and_organizations.md).
+Note that visibility of teams and players is limited by the organization's [segregation](teams_and_players_and_organizations.md).

-When selecting a Team to be targeted, all Players of the Team will be targeted by the inject.
-Each one will have to complete assorted expectations.
+When selecting a team as the target, all players within that team will be targeted by the inject.
+Each player will have to complete expectations.

 <!-- screenshot of an inject with selected teams -->

-## Selecting Assets (endpoints) and Asset Groups
+## Selecting Assets (endpoints) and Asset groups

-You can target [Assets (endpoints) directly or Asset groups](assets.md).
-In the dedicated dialog, only Assets compatible with the Inject are listed by default.
+You can target [assets (endpoints) directly or asset groups](assets.md).
+In the dedicated dialog, only assets compatible with the inject are listed by default.

-When selecting an Asset group to be targeted, all Assets (endpoints) of the group will be targeted by the Inject.
-Each one will have to complete assorted expectations.
+When selecting an asset group to target, all assets (endpoints) within the group will be targeted by the inject.
+Each one will have to complete expectations.

 <!-- screenshot with selected assets -->